Caleb Farley

 Caleb Ray Farley (born November 2, 1998) is an American professional football cornerback.
 He played college football for the Virginia Tech Hokies and was selected by the Tennessee Titans in the first round of the 2021 NFL draft.

 Farley struggled with injuries throughout his tenure with the Titans.
 He played in only twelve games with two starts in his first two seasons before missing the entire 2023 season.
 He was released by the Titans prior to the start of the 2024 season.
+He then signed with the Carolina Panthers during the regular season, appearing in nine games primarily as a backup.

 Early life

 Farley attended Maiden High School in Maiden, North Carolina.
 He played quarterback in high school.
 As a senior he passed for 1,776 yards with 21 touchdowns and rushed for 2,574 yards with 37 rushing touchdowns.
 For his career he had 10,425 total yards and 124 touchdowns.
 He committed to Virginia Tech to play college football.

 College career

 Farley originally intended to be a wide receiver his freshman year at Virginia Tech in 2017, but missed the season due to a torn ACL.
 Returning from the injury in 2018, he was converted into a cornerback.
 He finished the season with 36 tackles, two interceptions and a sack.
 In 2019 Farley was named a first-team All-ACC after recording 20 tackles, four interceptions, and a touchdown.

 Farley returned to Virginia Tech for his junior season in 2020 but later opted out due to COVID-19 pandemic.